 In a primarily punitive response, the wrongdoer is held to high standards, but without the support necessary to reach them.
 Such a response can be alienating and stigmatising.
 It can also fail to effect any real change in behaviour.
 In a more permissive response, the wrongdoer may find the support he needs without being held to account for their actions.
 It is the aim of the Restorative approach to be operating in the top right pane of the window - holding students to high standards of behaviour while at the same time providing the support and encouragement necessary for them to meet these expectations.
 The Restorative approach emphasises working with students to educate them to positive behaviour.

-High

-Ť Consequences assigned to a student Fixing with the student
+Consequences assigned to a student punitive restorative

-CONTROL

-8 No outcomes for inappropriate behaviour Solution done for the student
+No outcomes for inappropriate behaviour neglectful permissive

-neglectful permissive

-NO Low SUPP ORT > High

 A Restorative approach: